sswietoniowski/learning-docker-and-kubernates-demo/README.md

 kubectl get services
 ```

-You can try out do the same on a remote machine for free using [this](https://labs.play-with-k8s.com/) service :-).
+You can try to do the same on a remote machine for free using [this](https://labs.play-with-k8s.com/) service :-).